 Before suing an employer in a normal court (i.e. a district court), an employee must first seek the administrative remedy provided through the UALD, unless the employee’s claims against the employer are more than $10,000 (or if multiple employees’ claims who sue together are more than $10,000).
 In a lawsuit in a normal court, the employee can seek the unpaid wages plus 2.5% of the unpaid wages, a penalty that is assessed daily after obtaining an order from the court ruling in the employee’s favor.
 This penalty stops accruing after 20 days or when the employer pays.

 An employer should be careful to steer clear of any violation of the Utah Payment of Wages Act.
 Any failure to comply with its provisions—including but not limited to failing to pay wages on time, fraudulently delaying wages, or failing to properly advise new employees of their wage rights—is a class B misdemeanor.
 It may be true that many employment laws in Utah and the United States favor employers over employees, but the Utah Payment of Wages Act certainly has teeth.

 Can I get legal help?

 The above information is not a comprehensive list of all laws relevant to wage claims and wage payment compliance.
 There are other federal and state laws that each employer and employee should be aware of.
 Talking with an attorney can be very helpful.
-If you are an employer who is facing wage payment disputes or attempting to ensure compliance with laws related to wages, or if you are an employee seeking information or assistance on a wage dispute, I am happy to help.
-I offer a free consultation.
-My direct dial is 801-365-1021, and you can e-mail me at [email protected].
+If you are an employer who is facing wage payment disputes or attempting to ensure compliance with laws related to wages, or if you are an employee seeking information or assistance on a wage dispute, we are happy to help.